 Great about an international exchange is, that involved people can learn from each other and many clichés and prejudices can be removed.
 With such an exchange you get an insight into a foreign culture and views.

 My name is Lena, I’m from Frankfurt, Germany and am working for six months as a volunteer for GRAVIS.
 Ever since I am here I learned so much about India.
-So that this exchange is not only one-sided, I and Sonja, another volunteer, give lectures about our home country for our Indian employees.
-We are going to do a presentation every month.
+So that this exchange is not only one-sided, me and Sonja, another volunteer, give lectures about our home country for our Indian colleagues.
+We plan to give a presentation every month.

 After the presentation, many questions were asked about health care and religion.
 In Germany, a lot of people are not religious anymore.
 Moreover, we have a different health care system as in India.
 Every German citizen have to has statutory health insurance, so any need for medical help is treated immediately.
 The system is financed by taxes.